NicholasLYang/uptointerpretation/content/posts/a-tooling-orchestration-protocol.md

 little more sophisticated than just watching a list of files and returning changed or unchanged.
 Usually you want to have globbing to declare the set of files that are being watched, as well as which files to exclude.
-You probably want to filter via the `.gitignore` file, unless you want users to accidentally get terrible performance out of the box.
+You probably want to filter using the `.gitignore` files, unless you want users to accidentally get terrible performance out of the box because you ended up watching `node_modules` and `dist`.
 And you likely want some way of surfacing which files have changed, so the tool can make an intelligent decision about what to do.
 Maybe it can only rebuild those files.
 Or maybe it can rebuild a single module instead of multiple modules.

 Beyond file watching, a watcher process has a few other requirements.
 Maybe you want to run it as a daemon.
 That would require